wp-plugins/lead-capturing-call-to-actions-by-vcita/readme.txt

 1. **Receive notifications for every new lead**

 == Changelog ==
+ = Active Contact Form & Calls To Action by vCita Version 1.4.0 =
+ * Fixed some minor bugs

  = Active Contact Form & Calls To Action by vCita Version 1.3.0 =
  * Some UI improvements

  = Active Contact Form & Calls To Action by vCita Version 1.2.0 =
  * Improved payment options